OpenCollarTeam/OpenCollar/README.md

 #### Licensing Information

-OpenCollar Six source code and creative resource are covered by free software, free culture and permissive open-source software licenses.
+OpenCollar source code and creative resource are covered by free software, free culture and permissive open-source software licenses.
 Each script is its own program and compiles individually.

 * Most LSL scripts are licensed as and must remain under the [GNU General Public License, version 2](http://www.gnu.org/licenses/gpl-2.0).